His Kind of Woman: Plot

-Cardigan's wife Helen and his personal manager Gerald Hobson show up.
+Cardigan's wife Helen and his manager, Gerald Hobson, show up.
 She had gone to Reno to get a divorce, though not really intending to go through with it, as she is still fond of her husband.
 Hobson also thinks it is a poor idea because Cardigan's film contract is expiring and the bad publicity would make it hard to get a new one.
-With her own plans ruined, Lenore confesses to Milner that she is really just a singer looking to hook a wealthy spouse.
+With her plans ruined, Lenore confesses to Milner that she is really just a singer looking to hook a wealthy spouse.
 Milner shows his softer side when he helps unhappy newlywed Jennie Stone by cheating at poker to win back her husband's gambling losses from investment broker Myron Winton.
 Lusk sneaks into Thompson's room but is caught and killed.
 Milner and Lenore stumble upon his body dumped on the beach; Milner is convinced that the dead man must have been telling the truth.

 That night, Thompson and his men take Milner to a yacht, recently arrived in the bay.
 Milner is able to pass along a veiled plea for help to Lenore.
-She persuades Cardigan, who is tired of just pretending to be a hero, to help out.
+She persuades Cardigan, who is tired of pretending to be a hero, to help out.
 While the actor keeps the mobsters pinned down with his hunting rifle, Milner sneaks back onto the boat, knowing that the only way out of his mess is to deal with Ferraro once and for all.
 He is caught and brought to the crime lord.
 After killing two of the thugs and wounding and capturing Thompson, Cardigan mounts a rescue with the reluctant assistance of the Mexican police and a couple of the more adventurous guests.
 A gunfight breaks out aboard the boat, followed by a melee.
 Milner manages to break free and shoot Ferraro dead.
-Cardigan and his wife are reconciled.
+Cardigan and Helen are reconciled.
 Milner and Lenore end the film in a clinch.